Kunlong1994/lab3/Lab-#5.md

 ```
 The left side of the comma is a time measurement in [unix time](https://en.wikipedia.org/wiki/Unix_time) with milliseconds, the right side the sensor value at that time.

-3. start the web server by going into the web server folder `cd webServer` and run `node server.js`.
+3. Start the web server by going into the web server folder `cd webServer` and run `node server.js`.
 Now you can go to your browser and connect to the Raspberry Pi just like before with the Interaction Engine
 `ixe[00].local:8000`.

-4
+4. The graph you'll see is rendered using [vega-light](https://vega.github.io/vega-lite/).
+For this assignment change the appearance so it fits your data.

+The design of the graph is defined at the top of the `client.js` file inside the `webServer/public/` folder.
+The available elements can be found by going through the [example](https://vega.github.io/vega-lite/examples/) looking at the [vega-light documentation](https://vega.github.io/vega-lite/docs/) and by playing with the [vega-light  online editor](https://vega.github.io/editor).

 ### 4. Create your data logger!
 Now it's up to you to integrate the software and hardware necessary to interface with your data logger!
 Your logger should be able to record a stream of analog data (at a sample rate of your desire) and then play it back at some later point in time.
 You are welcome to play back to either the 16x2 LCD or the Pi, as suits the application.